getzola/zola/docs/content/documentation/deployment/vercel.md

 }
 ```

-And now your site is up and running.
+And your site should now be up and running.